 From our experience working with institutions of all sizes, we have identified four key elements that comprise a cloud-ready foundation.
 Focusing effort to develop these four areas will go a long way toward streamlining your path to the cloud—whether you have already started, are about to, or are thinking about it.

 Even when beginning small, it is beneficial to work in the context of a basic plan that reflects your organization’s key strategy for leveraging the cloud.
-The goal should be to have a plan that looks at your institution holistically and aligns cloud decisions with organizational strategy.
+The goal should be to have a plan that looks at your institution holistically and aligns your cloud migration approach with organizational strategy.

 Operating in the cloud isn’t just about technology.
 In fact, success with the cloud is as much about people as anything else—specifically, eliminating resistance and making sure that people at all levels are prepared to support the change.
 When an organization is working with a bias toward action, it is easy to gloss over the steps needed to bring people along with the change.
 Recognize that cloud adoption is like any major organizational change initiative: People need to understand where the organization is going, why this is important, what it means for them, and what’s in it for them.
 Take time to formalize your vision and values and guiding principles for using the cloud, as that will be necessary to building support at all levels.

 Managing cloud operations will require skills that vary greatly from those needed to manage current architectures, often mainframe-oriented core systems.
 You will need individuals skilled in key platforms, such as AWS or Azure, as well as managing cloud instances and hybrid operating environments.
 You will also need people who understand how to modernize applications in order to leverage platform-as-a-service (PaaS) platforms.